dudung/to/content/posts/fun-with-random-number-js-css-html.md

 url = '0006'
 authors = ['viridi']
 +++
-Using random number for CSS and HTML using JS <!--more-->
+Random number for CSS and HTML using JS <!--more-->

 ## intro